What is Sclerotherapy?

 - Scaly, dry or discolored skin

 - Discomfort after sitting or standing for long periods

-May people seek sclerotherapy because the veins are unattractive or because the diseased veins are causing unpleasant and/or dangerous symptoms.
+Many people seek sclerotherapy because their veins are unattractive or because the diseased veins are causing unpleasant and/or dangerous symptoms.
 If you are troubled by varicose veins, schedule a consultation with Dr. Kristin Tarbet and see if sclerotherapy is right for you.

 Although sclerotherapy is a safe and effective procedure, there are certain risks associated with any medical procedure.
 Certain minimal, temporary side effects are to be expected, including bruising and discoloration.
 More serious complications are rare, but may include: